aiven/aiven-docs/docs/products/mysql/howto/disable-foreign-key-checks.md

 ## Variables

-There are a few variables you need to substitute when running the commands.
+There are a few variables to substitute when running the commands.
 To find the values for the substitution, go to [Aiven Console](https://console.aiven.io/) > your Aiven for MySQL service > **Overview** > the **Connection information** section > the **MySQL**